 So, let’s go ahead and get started.

-Choose a goal that builds on your strengths.
-This is what we’re going to measure your success by over the next month.
+Choose a goal that emphasizes builds on your strengths.
+Through this, we are able to measure your success by over the next month.
 Do you want to focus on the amount of relationships you develop?
 Do you want to focus on the amount of donations you receive?
 Do you want to focus on building brand awareness?

 Decide on a numeric goal that correlates with your measurement of success.
-You’ll want to make sure it feels realistic as you’re getting started.
-Over time, you can change the numbers, of course.
-Now, go ahead and choose an end date for this goal.
+You would want to make sure it feels realistic as you are getting started.
+Over time, you can change the numbers.
+Now, go ahead and set an end date for this goal.
 One of my biggest tips is to reverse engineer your goals.
 Start with your end date and end result in mind and work backwards.

-In order to measure your goals, you’ll be able to watch your page visits, SEO strategy and views through Google Analytics.
-(You can also set up a Facebook Pixel and include it on your pages for further tracking.)
+In order to measure your goals, you should watch your page visits, SEO strategy and views through Google Analytics.
+(You can also set up a Facebook Pixel and include it on your pages for further tracking).

-Through using A/B Split Testing, you’ll be able to measure the success of your landing pages, donation form and user engagement.
-Because, this is where you collect your data, evaluate your data and immediately apply your data.
+Through the use of A/B Split Testing, you will be able to measure the success of your landing pages, donation form and user engagement.
+Remember that this is where you collect your data, evaluate your data and immediately apply your data.

-In order to improve your conversions on your landing pages and donation pages, you’ll need to set up your split-tests using Google’s Content Experiments.
+In order to improve your conversions on your landing pages and donation pages, you need to set up your split-tests using Google’s Content Experiments.

-First, you’ll need to make sure your SEO is set up and Google Analytics is installed and ready to go.
-From there, you’ll want to log into your Analytics Account and look for Content Experiments towards the bottom of your left-hand menu.
+First, you need to make sure that your SEO is set up and Google Analytics is installed and ready to go.
+From there, log into your Analytics Account and look for the Content Experiments tab towards the bottom of your left-hand menu.

 Once you have your pages set up, look for the section for Goals.
 The next step will be to create a conversion goal.

 Click New Goal, give it a name, and select the Destination Type option.
-You’ll want to make sure the Funnel option if off on the settings.
+Make sure that the Funnel option is turned off on the settings.
 For the link for the Destination Page, include the link for your Success page.
 From the drop-down menu, choose the Begins With option for your Destination Page link.

 After you save, go to the Behavior section next on your left menu and choose Experiments.
 Name your experiment and the select a metric, choosing the goal you just previously set up in the earlier step.
 Keep your default settings.

-Next, you’ll be asked to configure your experiments.
+Next, you will be asked to configure your experiments.
 Enter the information for the control page and the variation page.
-You’ll receive code to embed on each page.
-Go ahead and add the code snippets to their respective pages.
+You should receive the code to embed on each page.
+Proceed to add the code snippets to their respective pages.

 Save your changes and publish out your pages in order to verify in the next step.